Take a tour of our organized garage and get inspiration and ideas for your own garage organization project!

 It took months of working on it off and on, but I am absolutely thrilled with our finished garage space!
 Let’s take a look at the before and after:

-And of course I couldn’t end this post without a photo of both cars parked comfortably in the garage because I am so excited that we won’t be parking out in the cold Pennsylvania tundra this winter!
+And of course I couldn’t end this post about our organized garage without a photo of both cars parked comfortably inside because I am so excited that we won’t be parking out in the cold Pennsylvania tundra this winter!
 WOOHOO!

 I may or may not have done a happy dance on the day when we pulled both of the cars in for the first time.
 (And there happened to be utility guys working on our street at the time, so I’m pretty sure Donnie was totally embarrassed, but I didn’t even care.
 This was worth celebrating! 🙂 )